ajnavarro1424/HoppyCrawl/README.md

-HoppyCrawl is a Brewery-Crawl app created by Jenn, Alex, Noor, Gerardo, Ashley, and Erik
+HoppyCrawl is a Brewery-Crawl app created by Jenn, Erik, Noor, Gerardo, Ashley, and Alex